 If you are looking for a sustainable property investment strategy, you might want to consider NDIS property investment.
 Sharp investors who are seeking high returns know that NDIS SDA investment properties come with great opportunities.
-If you are interested in NDIS and don’t know where to start, read on.
+If you are interested in NDIS, read on.

-NDIS investment property is not as straightforward as selling a house or land.
+NDIS investment property is not as straightforward as traditional house or land.
 However, it has a huge return potential and it helps people in need.